axypro/syspaths/README.md

 Now we have the full auto-complete: `$app->paths->templates->profile`.

-Links can consist of several componetns:
+Links can consist of several components:

 ```php
 [